Skip Navigation Links

 PLEASE NOTE: For information on:

-This chapter addresses NIH policy for eligibility and use of Compensatory Time off for Travel (CTT).
+This chapter addresses the NIH policy for eligibility and use of Compensatory Time off for Travel (CTT).

-The CTT provisions apply to an employee 1 of an Executive agency without regard to whether the employee is exempt from or covered by the overtime pay provisions of the Fair Labor Standards Act of 1938, as amended.
+The CTT provisions apply to an employee – as defined in 5 U.S.C. § 5541(2) –of an Executive agency without regard to whether the employee is exempt from or covered by the overtime pay provisions of the Fair Labor Standards Act of 1938, as amended.
+The NIH will continue to honor all current Collective Bargaining Agreements and will implement this policy consistent with the Agreements and its obligations under law, rule or regulation.
 At the NIH, coverage is as follows:

 1. CTT provisions are applicable to: